byzer-org/.github/profile/README.md

 ### 🛠 Contributing to the Byzer Community

-If Kolo-Lang and Byzer Notebook are helpful to you, or if you are interested in contributing your own strength, Byzer community is looking forward to your contribution, let's go far go together.
+If Byzer-Lang and Byzer Notebook are helpful to you, or if you are interested in contributing your own strength, Byzer community is looking forward to your contribution, let's go far go together.

 - [How to Contribute](https://docs.byzer.org/#/kolo-lang/en-us/appendix/contribute)
 - [如何贡献](https://docs.byzer.org/#/kolo-lang/zh-cn/appendix/contribute)